rohittrana/studybuddy-ai/README.md

 ## 🙋 Author

-Built by [Your Name](https://github.com/YOUR-USERNAME) as a personal project.
+Built by [Rohit Rana](https://github.com/YOUR-USERNAME) as a personal project.